Get the eBook today!

 Needs Assessment - nonprofit-needs-assessment

-Describe The Need In Detail
+Describe the Need in Detail

 What exactly are you trying to fix?
 This can be a broad problem, like cancer, or a specific one, like the difficulty of cancer patients traveling to and from a treatment appointment in a particular geographical area.
 Both are relevant, but you need to clearly define the problem you will address.